TerraFirmaCraft/Documentation/1.18.x/recipes/index.md

 ## Collapse

-A collapse recipe is used for block conversions when a certain block collapses due to unstable mining.
-It is responsible, i.e. from converting raw stone into cobblestone when collapsing.
+A collapse recipe is used for block conversions when a *collapse* occurs, which happens in the following steps:

+1. A player mines a block which can *trigger* a collapse (defined by having the `tfc:can_trigger_collapse`) tag.
+2. Within a random radius centered on the *trigger* block, blocks that are [unsupported](../data/#supports) are checked.
+If one of those blocks can *start* a collapse (defined by having the `tfc:can_start_collapse` tag), a collapse will occur centered on the *start* position.
+3. Once a collapse has *started*, within a random radius centered on the *start* position, blocks that can collapse (defined by having both a valid collapse recipe and having the `tfc:can_collapse`), may randomly collapse - apply the recipe and convert to falling blocks.

+Collapse recipes are responsible, i.e. from converting raw stone into cobblestone when a collapse occurs.

 **Note** The presence of a collapse recipe alone does not make a block able to collapse.
 It must also be added to the [Can Collapse](../tags/#block-tags) block tag.